softeng-feup/open-cx-goal-diggers/docs/Development-Report.md

 ##### The original plan is represented in the following Trello schedule:
 ![](https://i.imgur.com/IBMbTAn.png)

+#### Fifth sprint

+//TODO: Upload photo with the plan for this iteration

 ##### The final status of plan to this iteration can be seen in the following trello [link](https://trello.com/b/08Qa7QyI/esofupquestion?menu=filter&filter=label:Sprint%204%20-%206%20de%20dezembro)